surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/prog-guide/creating-a-windows-powershell-navigation-provider.md

   aware that each parameter can only represent a part of a path, and the combined parts might not generate a fully-qualified path.
-For example, the [System.Management.Automation.Provider.Navigationcmdletprovider.Makepath*](/dotnet/api/System.Management.Automation.Provider.NavigationCmdletProvider.MakePath) method for the filesystem provider might receive "windows\system32" in the `parent` parameter and "abc.dll" in the `child` parameter.
+For example, the [System.Management.Automation.Provider.Navigationcmdletprovider.Makepath*](/dotnet/api/System.Management.Automation.Provider.NavigationCmdletProvider.MakePath) method for the FileSystem provider might receive "windows\system32" in the `parent` parameter and "abc.dll" in the `child` parameter.
 The method joins these values with the "\\" separator and returns "windows\system32\abc.dll", which is not a fully-qualified file system path.